tomerfiliba/plumbum/docs/cli.rst

 To directly plot an image, the ``show`` method takes a filename and a double parameter, which doubles the vertical resolution on some fonts.
 The ``show_pil`` and ``show_pil_double`` methods directly take a PIL-like object.
-To plot an image from the command line, the module can be run directly: ``python -m plumbum.cli.image myimage.png``.
+To plot an image from the command line, the module can be run directly: ``python3 -m plumbum.cli.image myimage.png``.

 For the full list of helpers or more information, see the :ref:`api docs <api-cli>`.